 To assess the speed, accuracy, and effort for customer needs, we use qualitative interviews and quantitative survey tools in our proprietary and patented software.
 The percentage of customers who say it is difficult to satisfy a job step is the Customer Effort Score (from 0% to 100%).

-High Customer Effort Scores indicate unmet customer needs that represent growth and equity value creation opportunities.
+High Customer Effort Scores indicate unmet customer needs that represent growth and value creation opportunities.

 Effective roadmap prioritization requires systematic categorization of all potential development work to ensure optimal resource allocation across different types of product investments.